Metastatic insulinoma: Diagnosis

 Diagnosis can occur via two distinct ways.
 The first is inclusive of a patient initially diagnosed with benign insulinoma.
 After the initial presentation of hypoglycemic symptoms, blood tests are taken in order to confirm hypoglycemia.
 A glucose, insulin and C-peptide are drawn.
 Initial diagnoses routinely also include a pre-operative CT to confirm an insulinoma.
 Upon completion of bloodwork and required radiology, majority of metastatic insulinomas are diagnosed if present.
 The most common treatment option for those diagnosed with benign insulinomas are treated by isolated removal of the insulinoma.
 But, some of these patient cases progress and metastasize into a metastatic insulinoma.
 This occurs when cancerous cells break away from the insulinoma and enter the bloodstream or lymphatic system.
 Thus, it is possible to later develop malignancy after the initial diagnosis of insulinoma, and even after operative removal of the insulinoma.
 In these cases, the most common site of metastases is the liver, as well as the lymph nodes.
 However, the second type of diagnoses of metastatic insulinoma involves a patient who presents with symptoms of an insulinoma, and is taken for a pre-operative CT.
-Upon reading the radiology report, a metastatic insulinoma can be found and diagnosed immediately.